 Anyway, the new slatted base makes a massive difference – the whole bed is nice and sturdy now.
 Problem solved.

 The Head Board

-I also found out after I put the headboard together first time around that cheap plywood contains formaldehyde and can off-gas something chronic.
+I found out after I put the headboard together first time around that cheap plywood contains formaldehyde and can off-gas something chronic.
 It’s not something you want your baby to spend 50% of his life inhaling, and it’s another reason why we never moved S into his old big boy bedroom.

-a hyperactive an energetic three-year-old – there has been more than one occasion when the padding has helped avoid injury.
-Here it is in it’s new room…
+a hyperactive an energetic three-year-old – there’s been more than one occasion when the padding has avoided injury.

 Joyce made this one for her daughter – I love the fabric they picked out.

 Her daughter also made the pillows herself – super cute.

 And Sona made a twin bed for her little girl too.
 She opted for a colorful corduroy fabric – perfect for a fun five-year-old!

 I love the tufted detail she used.

 I’d love to see the results if anyone else gives this project a go.
 It’s a super easy DIY to get a custom bed for a fraction of what a store-bought one would cost.